On this day: August 5th

 1968 Oleh Luzhnyi, Ukrainian footballer and manager

-1968 Colin McRae, Scottish race car driver (d.
-2007)
+1968 Colin McRae, Scottish race car driver (died 2007)

 1968 John Olerud, American baseball player